benjamin-thomas/caqti-study/README.md

         int author_id FK
         int book_id FK
     }
 ```

+- an author can publish one or many books
+- a book can be written by one or many authors

+## General overview

 We will also:

 - interact with the system via the `utop` REPL
-- run a binary that will generate and display CRUD queries
+- run a binary that will call into a lib to generate (and display) CRUD queries
 - implement tests to ensure we always have a working system
 - explain general OCaml-specific concepts along the way
   - the goal is to give a friendly introduction to an OCaml beginner